ShaunCurtis/Blazr.EditContext/readme.md

-The purpose of this repository is to demonstrate a methodology to track state in an edit form when using the standard Blazor implementation i.e. `EditContext` and `EditForm`.
-The code also demonstrates using the Net7.0 `NavigationLocker` component to manage navigation.
+The purpose of this repository is to demonstrate a set of coding patterns to track state in a standard Blazor Edit context  i.e. `EditContext` and `EditForm`.
+The code also demonstrates using the Net7.0 `NavigationLocker` component to lock navigation while the form is in a dirty state.

 ## Background

 `EditContext` implements the field state to provide rudimentary tracking of individual field state.  `InputBase` components call the `NotifyFieldChanged` method whenever their value changes.  `EditContext` provides an `OnFieldChanged` event, and `IsModified` and `MarkAsModified` methods.

-This does not provide true state management on an edit object as neither `EditContext` nor the individual components track the original state of the `Model`: they only know a value has changed (since the last time it was changed).
+This does not provide true state management.
+Neither `EditContext` nor the individual components track the original state of the `Model`: they track change.
 Temperature could change from 5 to 10 and then back to 5 and the `EditContext` would still believe it was dirty.

 ## Tracking State

-To track true state, we need to know the original state.
+To track true state, the edit context must save the original state.
 If we edit our model class, we need to keep a copy of it's initial state.
 Classes don't make that easy.
 There's no built in cloning or equality checking.

 ### The Record